– Activities to avoid and change,

-- Try to keep the hand on the shoulder instead of turning the arm so that your hand goes behind your head.
+- Try to keep the hand on the shoulder.
+Avoid turning the arm so that your hand goes behind your head.

 - I prefer to lean into a wall or door jamb to assist.
 It is easier and gives me more control.
 The elbow tends to slide up the frame in a way that is easy to control.
-Also, the door is easier than using a rope when the elbow is bothering me.
+Also, the door is more accessible than using a rope when the elbow bothers me.
 Don’t press hard or too long.

-- As always, using ice-and-stretch really makes this easier and more effective.
+- As always, use ice-and-stretch to make this easier and more effective.

 Roll With It

-This is a good place for a foam roller.
+This trigger point is a good place for a foam roller.
 These trigger points can be stubborn and hard to work.
-Look at this other post on the pain patterns to see the exact location to target the trigger points.
-Also, there are a plethora of blog posts about foam rolling your triceps.
+Look at this other post on the patterns to see the exact location to target the trigger points.
+Also, there are many blog posts about foam rolling your triceps.
 Just be gentle, don’t overwork it.

 You’ll probably be a little sore after foam rolling.
-Stretch your triceps under a hot shower after rolling to get rid of the soreness.
+Stretch your triceps under a hot shower after rolling to reduce the soreness.
 You can also get rid of the soreness with ice-and-stretch.
 Both approaches can be quick and effective.

-This seems to be one of the better models from Amazon.
+This seems to be one of the better rollers on Amazon.
 If you get it in black, it costs about 20% less.
-But they have it in pink, orange, lime and some other colors.
+But they have it in pink, orange, lime, and other colors.
 I paid the extra $8 to have it in camo.
 It goes with my hair.

 I’d love your feedback on how this works for you